yang3kc/llm_for_css/basics/README.md

 # basics

+This section is now a runnable notebook.

-The tutorial for this section now lives on the website: https://yang3kc.github.io/llm_for_css/basics/
+- Read it on the website: https://yang3kc.github.io/llm_for_css/basics/

-The runnable code stays in this folder.
+- Try it on Colab: https://colab.research.google.com/github/yang3kc/llm_for_css/blob/main/docs/basics.ipynb

+The canonical notebook lives at [docs/basics.ipynb](../docs/basics.ipynb).